Morkalork/socket-express/README.md

 #Socket Express

 Howdy!
-Do use this shit run the following commands:
+To use this shit run the following commands:

 ```
 # Install the required node modules